 - The Reverend Raymond E. Kinney (1943 – 1944)

-The Rev. E. Lowell Cantrell was the pioneering voice that opened the door for the church’s to welcome and embrace its first African-American minister, as the community of Logan Heights began to shift and change racially in the mid 1940’s.
+The Rev. E. Lowell Cantrell was the pioneering voice that opened the door for the church to welcome and embrace its first African-American minister, as the community of Logan Heights began to shift and change racially in the mid 1940’s.
 At a Special meeting of the church in July of 1946 Rev. Cantrell called the church to embrace the idea becoming an interracial church or close its doors.
 He said, firmly, “if the church would vote to make this an interracial [church] and call a colored ministered as co-pastor it would grow into an active church.”
 When asked if the vote were not to be taken would he stay on as pastor, Rev. Cantrell flatly told the church “there was no prospect.”
 The church, without much debate, chose to test out this new identity and soon called one its newest members, the Rev. E. Major Shavers to serve as co-pastor the church in Logan Heights.
-The vision they co-pastors shared was a one that was modeled on a ministry developed in San Francisco by the Howard Thurman and Alfred Fisk.
-Although only in ministry for one year, Rev. Cantrell used his power and privilege at the risk of his status, vocation and young family to welcome a new era a ministry that of Christian unity and Christian fellowship among likeminded believers.
+The vision they co-pastors shared was a one that was modeled on a ministry developed in San Francisco by the Rev. Drs.
+Howard Thurman and Alfred Fisk.
+Although only in ministry for one year, Rev. Cantrell used his power and privilege at the risk of his status, vocation and young family to welcome a new interracial era of Christian unity and Christian fellowship among like-minded believers.

 In 1950 the name of the church was changed to Christian Fellowship Congregational Community Church.
 In 1957 the congregation voted to join in membership with United Church of Christ, and in 1983 the name of the church was changed to Christian Fellowship Congregational Church of San Diego, United Church of Christ.